Divya10Sodha/LendingClubCaseStudy/README.md

 - Lending club is the largest online loan marketplace, facilitating personal loans, business loans, and financing of medical procedures at lower interest rate loans through a fast online interface.
     <br><br>
 - Two types of risks are associated with any company’s decision of lending loan
-	1. If the applicant is likely to repay the loan, then not approving the loan results in a loss of business to the company.
     <br><br>
+	1) If the applicant is likely to repay the loan, then not approving the loan results in a loss of business to the company.
+    <br><br>
-    * If the applicant is not likely to repay the loan, i.e. he/she is likely to default, then approving the loan may lead to a financial loss(credit loss) for the company.
+    2) If the applicant is not likely to repay the loan, i.e. he/she is likely to default, then approving the loan may lead to a financial loss(credit loss) for the company.
     <br><br>
 - The aim of this case study is to understand the driving factors (or driver variables) behind loan default (2nd type of risk), i.e. the variables which are strong indicators of default.
 Thus, the company can utilize this knowledge for its portfolio and risk assessment.